dillthe/LunchSpotFinder/README.md

 - src/main/resources/: Application configuration files

 # ✅Challenges Faced
+**Calculating Locations**
-- Calculating Locations: Accurately calculating and handling locations based on user input and integrating this with the Maps API was challenging.
+ Accurately calculating and handling locations based on user input and integrating this with the Maps API was challenging.
+**Search Filters**
-- Search Filters : Implementing filters for cuisine type, price range, and ratings to enhance the search experience.
+ Implementing filters for cuisine type, price range, and ratings to enhance the search experience.
+**User Authentication**
-- User Authentication: Adding user authentication to provide personalized recommendations and secure user data.
+Adding user authentication to provide personalized recommendations and secure user data.
+**Database Schema Design**
-- Database Schema Design: Designing a database schema that efficiently handles user data, favorites, and locations was challenging but crucial for the application's performance.
+Designing a database schema that efficiently handles user data, favorites, and locations was challenging but crucial for the application's performance.